wp-plugins/who-owns-your-country/README.md

 Translations
 -----------------

 Who Owns Your Country is a fully internationalized (i.e. fully translateable) plugin.
-If you would like to make a translation of the plugin to your language, please send a message to us at contato@proprietariosdobrasil.org.br .
+If you would like to make a translation of the plugin to your language, you can do it online here at our (translation platform)[https://osx6cfk.oneskyapp.com/collaboration/project?id=6944].
+If your language is not listed there, please send a message to us at contato@proprietariosdobrasil.org.br .
+We'll immediately add your language for you to start translating.

 ### Available languages